National Final

 National Final organization

-The National round comprises three parts: a written test, a fieldwork test, and a live final.
-Scores from the written test and fieldwork will be used to determine the top five students who will participate in the live final.
-Scores for the top five students will be reset upon entering the live final.
-The scores from the first two parts will not influence their score in the final round.
+Scores from the written test and fieldwork exercise will be used to determine the top five finalists who will participate in the final round.
+Scores for the top five finalists will be reset upon entering the final round; the first two tests will not influence their score in the final round.

 Languages